Harald Edelstam

-Gustav Harald Edelstam (March 17, 1913 – April 16, 1989) was a Swedish diplomat.
+Gustav Harald Edelstam (17 March 1913 – 16 April 1989) was a Swedish diplomat.
 During World War II he earned the nickname Svarta nejlikan ("the Black Pimpernel," a reference to the Scarlet Pimpernel) for helping hundreds of Norwegian Jews, SOE agents, and saboteurs escape from the Germans.
 During the early 1970s he was stationed in Santiago, Chile, and became known as the "Raoul Wallenberg of the 1970s" when he helped over 1,200 Chileans, hundreds of Cuban diplomats and civilians, and 67 Uruguayan and Bolivian refugees escape persecution by dictator Augusto Pinochet.

 Early life

-Harald Edelstam was born in Stockholm, Sweden, and was the son of chamberlain Fabian Edelstam and Hilma Dickinson.
-He was the older brother of the ambassador Axel Edelstam and grandson of member of parliament Ernst Edelstam.
+Edelstam was born on 17 March 1913 in Stockholm, Sweden, the son of Fabian Edelstam, a courtier, and his wife Hilma Dickinson.
+He was the older brother of the diplomat Axel Edelstam and grandson of the lawyer, the civil servant and the politician Ernst Edelstam.
 Edelstam passed studentexamen in 1933 and earned a Candidate of Law degree in Stockholm in 1939 before becoming employed as an attaché at the Ministry for Foreign Affairs in Stockholm the same year.